jbasrai/jbasrai.github.io/ashley/index.md

 # Ashley's Mailbox

+## September 12
+- [repeat after me](./911.mp3) - listen to the phrase and repeat it back (you'll be playing along with the higher piano part)

 ## September 4

 Here are a couple classical pieces that might be fun to learn.
 Give them a listen, and maybe we can start working on one of them in the next lesson.